German revolutions of 1848–1849: The Palatinate

 Despite Sigel's plan, the new insurgent government did not go on the offensive.
-The uprising in Karlsruhe and the state of Baden was eventually suppressed by the Bavarian Army.
+The uprising in Karlsruhe and the Grand Duchy of Baden was eventually suppressed by the Bavarian Army.
 Lorenz Peter Brentano, a lawyer and democrat from Baden, headed its government, wielding absolute power.
 He appointed Karl Eichfeld as War Minister.
 Later, Eichfeld was replaced as War Minister by Rudolph Mayerhofer.
 Florian Mördes was appointed as Minister of the Interior.
 Other members of the provisional government included Joseph Fickler, a journalist and a democrat from Baden.
-Leaders of the constitutional forces in Baden included Karl Blind, a journalist and a democrat in Baden; and Gustav von Struve, another journalist and democrat from Baden.
+Leaders of the constitutional forces in Baden included Karl Blind, a journalist and a democrat in Baden; and Gustav Struve, another journalist and democrat from Baden.
 John Phillip Becker was placed in charge of the peoples' militia.
 Ludwik Mieroslawski, a Polish-born national who had taken part in the military operations during the Polish uprising of 1830–1831, was placed in charge of the military operation on the Palatinate side of the Rhine River.

 Brentano ordered the day-to-day affairs of the uprising in Baden, and Mieroslawski directed a military command on the Palatinate side.
 They did not coordinate well.
 For example, Mieroslawski decided to abolish the long-standing toll on the Mannheim-Ludwigshaven bridge over the Rhine River.
 It was not collected on the Palatinate side, but Brentano's government collected it on the Baden side.
 Due to the continued lack of coordination, Mieroslawski lost battles in Waghausle and Ubstadt in Baden.
 He and his troops were forced to retreat across the mountains of southern Baden, where they fought a last battle against the Prussians in the town of Murg, on the frontier between Baden and Switzerland.
 Mieroslawski and the other survivors of the battle escaped across the frontier to Switzerland, and the commander went into exile in Paris.

 Frederick Engels took part in the uprising in Baden and the Palatinate.
 On 10 May 1848, he and Karl Marx traveled from Cologne, Germany, to observe the events of the region.
 From 1 June 1848, Engels and Marx became editors of the Neue Rheinische Zeitung.
 Less than a year later, on 19 May 1849, the Prussian authorities closed down the newspaper because of its support for constitutional reforms.